pattyolowry/pattyolowry/README.md

 # Hi, I'm Patrick 👋

-I'm a Computer Science student at the University of Florida pursuing software engineering roles, with a previous background in technical program and project management at MongoDB and Yext.
+I'm a Computer Science student at the University of Florida, with a previous background in technical program and project management at MongoDB and Yext.

 I enjoy building backend systems, full-stack applications, and performance-focused software.
-I'm especially interested in problems involving distributed systems, infrastructure, scalability, and backend engineering.
+I'm especially interested in problems involving distributed systems, scalability, and backend engineering.

 Currently seeking Software Engineering internships for Summer 2027.